-As with receiving a faint radio signal, the challenge in picking-up sound with a long-range microphone is in ensuring that the component of the microphone’s output signal due to the desired sound is sufficiently greater than the component due to undesired sound.
+As with receiving a faint radio signal, the challenge in picking-up sound with a long-range microphone is in ensuring that the component of the microphone’s output signal due to the desired sound is sufficiently greater than the component due to undesired sound and electrical noise.
 This is expressed in terms of the Signal-to-Interference-plus-Noise Ratio (SINR), in which:

 - S is the sound pressure of the sound we’re trying to capture when it reaches the microphone,

 - I is the interference due to ambient noise, and